Assess school students’ English language skills and literacy with the ICAS English exam

 In turn, students receive a unique academic experience designed to challenge their abilities beyond the classroom, a greater understanding of where their strengths and areas of improvement lie, and recognition and encouragement of academic success.

 The Introductory paper, for students in the equivalent of Year 2, assesses concepts such as parts of speech, tense and agreement, rhyme and simple figurative language.
-Questions may require students to interpret the meaning of a word, restate a writer’s idea, or infer a character’s feeling from dialogue.
+As well as assessing comprehension of the key features of a text, questions may require students to interpret the meaning of a word, restate a writer’s idea, or infer a character’s feeling from dialogue.

 ICAS English tests more sophisticated skills as school students progress through the years.
 For example, in Paper A (Year 3), students may be asked to identify different text types, understand sequences of events or analyse texts to understand the writer’s point of view.
 Papers B and C (Years 4 and 5) assess knowledge of English literary techniques, ability to interpret tables and diagrams, and judgment of character, contrast and inferred meaning.